qouteall/qouteall-blog/blog/Cognitive-biases.md

 - Streetlight effect: Only search in the places that's easy to search, not the places that the target is in.
 - Hiding the signal of error instead of diagnosing and solving the error.

 This is related to **means-end inversion**.
 To achieve the root goal (end) we work on a sub-goal (means) that helps root goal.
-But focusing on an easy but unimportant sub-goal hurts the root goal, by taking resources from hard but important sub-goals.
+But focusing on an easy but unimportant sub-goal may hurt the root goal, by taking resources from hard but important sub-goals.

 A similar phenomenon occurs commonly in medicine: treatments usually mainly suppress visible symptoms instead of curing the root cause of illness.
 This is usually due to technological and budget limitations.